kcjengr/probe_basic/docs_src/source/quick_start.rst

 **Important Requirements:**

-	*Probe Basic is currently designed for 1920x1080 screen sizes only!*
+	- Probe Basic is currently designed for 1920x1080 screen sizes only!

-	*Probe Basic is tested running on XFCE4, Uncheck Gnome and Check XFCE4 during install of Debian 12 ISO*
+	- Probe Basic is tested on xfce4, during install of Debian 12 ISO:
+        1- Uncheck Gnome
+        2- Check xfce4

-	*Probe Basic Requires graphics hardware that support OpenGL 1.50 or later*
+	- Probe Basic Requires graphics hardware that support OpenGL 1.50 or later